Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 What we do know is that free night redemptions start at just 10,000 points per night for the lowest category.

-The most expensive hotels top out at 70,000 points per night, including InterContinental properties in London, Bora Bora and Hong Kong.
+Most of the expensive hotels top out at 70,000 points per night, but a handful can hit 100,000 points per night including InterContinental properties in Macau, and the Maldives.

 In between you’ll find most luxury hotels and many properties in big cities hovering around the 35,000-50,000 point range.